stockmind/gpd-pocket-screen-indicator/README.md

 I'm experimenting other features that may be added soon.

 **This packages is not compatible with Ansible-playbook setup due to rotation scripts that may conflict.
-Clean your system before use this.**
+Clean your system before use this.
+You may try this clean script at your own risk: [Clean Ansible Playbook script](https://github.com/stockmind/gpd-pocket-ubuntu-respin/blob/master/clean-ansible.sh)**

-This is an indipendent module of this main project: https://github.com/stockmind/gpd-pocket-ubuntu-respin
+This is an indipendent module of another project: https://github.com/stockmind/gpd-pocket-ubuntu-respin

 It can work without that setup but is *recommended* to run into an environment configured with those project files for a better user experience.